-Notwithstanding the authority in Section 906 to enact taxes, the following limitations shall apply:
+Notwithstanding the authority in Section 906 of this Charter to enact taxes, the following limitations shall apply:

-(a) General Tax.
-The City Council shall not impose, extend, or increase any general tax for general government purposes unless and until that tax is submitted to the electorate by an affirmative vote of at least four (4) members of the city council and approved by a two-thirds vote of the voters voting on the issue.
-A general tax shall not be deemed to have been increased if it is imposed at a rate not higher than the maximum rate so approved.

-- (b) Special Tax.
-The City Council shall not impose, extend, or increase any special tax for specific purposes unless and until that tax is submitted to the electorate by an affirmative vote of at least four (4) members of the city council and approved by a two-thirds vote of the voters voting on the issue.
-A special tax shall not be deemed to have been increased if it is imposed at a rate not higher than the maximum rate so approved. - (c) Property Tax.
+- (1) General Tax.
+The city council shall not impose, extend, or increase any general tax for general government purposes unless and until that tax is submitted to the electorate by a two-thirds affirmative vote of the city council and approved by a majority vote of the voters.
+A general tax shall not be deemed to have been increased if it is imposed at a rate not higher than the maximum rate so approved. - (2) Special Tax.
+The city council shall not impose, extend, or increase any special tax for specific purposes unless and until that tax is submitted to the electorate by a two-thirds affirmative vote of the city council and approved by a two-thirds vote of the voters.
+A special tax shall not be deemed to have been increased if it is imposed at a rate not higher than the maximum rate so approved. - (3) Property Tax.
 The maximum amount of any ad valorem tax on real property shall not exceed one percent (1%) of the full cash value of such property as provided by the State Constitution, except for the City with respect to bonded indebtedness for the acquisition or improvement of real property.
-Any such tax shall be submitted to the electorate by an affirmative vote of at least four (4) members of the city council and approved by a two-thirds vote of the voters voting on the issue, or except as may be permitted by the California Constitution with respect to water, stormwater and wastewater facilities, as provided in Section 909.
+Any such tax shall be submitted to the electorate by a two-thirds affirmative vote of the city council and approved by a two-thirds vote of the voters or except as may be permitted by the California Constitution as provided in Section 909 of this Charter.